blrobin2/blrobin2.github.io/_posts/2025-01-02-werewolf-woman.md

 category: movie-review
 ---

-<a href="https://boxd.it/WEkd" title="Owen">Owen</a> got me this on DVD for Christmas.
+<a href="https://boxd.it/WEkd" title="Owen" target="_blank" rel="noopener">Owen</a> got me this on DVD for Christmas.
 I tried to describe it to some friends but could not, so I put on the first 30 minutes for them to experience it.